 Another example is backwards compatibility in the API.
 You can make breaking changes in your

 corelibrary and isolate backwards compatibility to your API.
-The allows teams to stay nimble while staying safe.
+This allows teams to be nimble while staying safe.

 There's a lot more to the Domain Driven Design pattern.
 But we want to make sure that you have a good idea of why our app is organized the way it is.

-With that in mind, let's start adding to the core of our app to build the new comments feature.
+With DDD in mind, let's add to the core of our app and build the new comments feature.